liamoc/learn-you-an-agda/pages/peano.md

 `Set` types mean later, but for now you can think of `Set` as the type we give to all the data types we use in our program.

 <div class="aside">
-This infinite heirarchy of types provides an elegant solution to [Russell's Paradox](http://en.wikipedia.org/wiki/Russell's_paradox).
+This infinite heirarchy of types provides an elegant solution to <a href=http://en.wikipedia.org/wiki/Russell's_paradox>Russell's Paradox</a> .
 Seeing as for any ν∈ ℕ, `Set ν` contains only values "smaller" than ν, (for example, `Set₁` cannot contain `Set₁` or `Set₂`, only `Set`), Russell's problematic set (which contains itself) cannot exist and is not admissable.
 </div>